 If you want to grow hostas in more places and even try cultivars that you might not have been able to otherwise, containers are the way to go.
 It’s also a good way to avoid voles and to make hostas more of a focal point.

 Once you have your plant potted up, come back and let us know which hybrid or cultivar you chose and how you ended up using it.

-We also have some more hosta articles that you’ll hopefully find useful:
+We also have some more hosta guides that you’ll hopefully find useful: